medicare special enrollment periods

 During this Special Enrollment Period, you can enroll in a Medicare Advantage or stand-alone Medicare Part D Prescription Drug Plan.
 However, the timing is slightly different.

-You have 8-months to enroll in Medicare Parts A and B during this Special Enrollment Period.
-But you only have 60 days to enroll in a Medicare Advantage (Part C) or Medicare Part D Prescription Drug Plan.
+You have 8 months to enroll in Medicare Parts A and B during this Special Enrollment Period.
+However, you only have 60 days to enroll in Medicare Advantage (Part C) or Medicare Part D Prescription Drug Plan.
 If you don’t enroll in those first two months, you may face late enrollment penalties for Part D coverage.

 Was this article helpful?